Have you ever considered spending Christmas in New Orleans?

 In many countries and French-speaking provinces, a réveillon is a long dinner held on the evenings preceding Christmas Day and New Year’s Day.
 According to Wiki, “The name of this dinner is based on the word réveil (meaning “waking”), because participation involves staying awake until midnight and beyond.
 The food consumed at réveillons is generally exceptional or luxurious.
 For example, appetizers may include lobster, oysters, escargots or foie gras, etc.” YUM!

 Now, in modern NOLA, the celebration happens at many restaurants for the entire month of December.

-Brennan’s is a kid-friendly restaurant with an elaborate spread, which is where we will probably end up!
+Brennan’s is a kid-friendly restaurant with an elaborate spread, which is where we ended up!
 Commander’s Palace is probably the most famous of réveillons, boasting seven courses!
-Finally, Seaworthy, a trendy oyster bar in the Central Business District, is the newest New Orleans restaurant since they just opened this year.
+Finally, Seaworthy, a trendy oyster bar in the Central Business District, is the newest New Orleans restaurant since they opened a couple years ago.

 “Quality wine is usually consumed at such dinners, often with champagne or similar sparkling wines as a conclusion,” says Wikipedia, as well.
-All the more reason, right?
+All the more reason to take part in this Creole tradition, right?

 Still not enough to get you in the holiday spirit?
 Try these other events:

 - NOLA ChristmasFest at the Convention Center (They have ice sliding!)

 - Holiday Shopping in the French Quarter, the Arts Warehouse District and Magazine Street

 - Experience holiday gospel in St. Louis Cathedral